A MAJOR ANNUAL

 PLEASE forward Bill a copy of all of your 337's for inclusion in his publicly accessible library.
 It makes it much easier to file a 337 if you can show your FSDO

 that a modification has been accepted in the past, and we need all the help we can get to keep these classic airplanes flying!
-Also, my sincerest appreciation to Bill for generously providing the storage and bandwidth for the Navion Files Mirror Site you are reading right now!
+Also, my sincerest appreciation to Bill for generously providing the storage and bandwidth for the Navion Files Site you are reading right now!

 This WebSite is available on CD